Marcrus813/HH-NFT/Note.md

 ### Random IPFS NFT

+- Pros and cons
+    - Pros
+        - Cheap
+    - Cons
+        - Someone needs to pin our data

 - Random

     - Mint will trigger VRF -> Random number -> Dice to decide the token